Capstone Options: Spring 2023

 PSY4950 (Undergraduate Apprenticeship)

-PSY4950 (Undergraduate Apprenticeship) is offered online summer, fall, and spring.
+PSY4950 (Undergraduate Apprenticeship) is offered online spring 2025.
 In PSY4950, students:

 1. Identify a research experience and complete 45-60 hours of effort.